colton-gabertan/NSACodeBreaker2021/README.md

 iex([System.Text.Encoding]::UTF8.GetString($dec))
 ```

-We've found a malicious powershell script that was hidden as *puppy.jpg*.
+We've found a malicious powershell script that was hidden as `puppy.jpg`.
 The first line is what encodes the second portion, which is the actual script being ran from byrd.frank's machine.
 As we can see, it also confirms that some more stuff has been downloaded from the shady URI we found in task02.
 The pcap from task01 will prove to come in handy once again as we can rip the downloaded data.

 But first, a breakdown of this script: \
-It starts by declaring a $bytes variable that will download the data.
-Then it stores it in $prev and once more in $dec by deobfuscating the incoming bytes, looping through the $prev array, -bxor'ing each byte.
-The iex stands for *invoke expression* in powershell, meaning it actually runs whatever the deobfuscated data is, which we can assume is more malware.
+It starts by declaring a `$bytes` variable that will download the data.
+Then it stores it in `$prev` and once more in `$dec` by deobfuscating the incoming bytes, looping through the `$prev` array, `-bxor`'ing each byte.
+The `iex` stands for *invoke expression* in powershell, meaning it actually runs whatever the deobfuscated data is, which we can assume is more malware.
 Luckily, this a very poor implementation of crypto, and we can use the script to decode this data and read it.

 Referring to the pcap from task01, we can pull this data by finding the traffic associated with *http://zdfou.invalid/computer*.